shehel/AR_Android/README.md

 # Android Application for Real Time Image Matching in Smartphones.
-Several description algorithms were evaluated for real time performance and matches corrected for accuracy with several tests.
+Several description algorithms were evaluated for real time performance and matches corrected for accuracy by adding tests for the matches identified by patch descriptors.
 Image matching algorithm was run as native code with Android NDK and multi-threading.